DavidAnson/markdownlint/doc/Rules.md

 ### Notes (optional)
 ```

+Use the special value `"*"` meaning "zero or more unspecified headings" or the
-Use the special value `"*"` meaning "one or more unspecified headings" and set
+special value `"+"` meaning "one or more unspecified headings" and set the
-the `headings` parameter to:
+`headings` parameter to:

 ```json
 [